Table of Contents

 A central venous catheter (CVC)—also called central venous access, central venous line, or central line—is a thin catheter that is inserted through one of the large veins in the neck area into the venous system; it ends in one of the venae cavae just before entering the right atrium.
 Through this access, the central venous pressure can be measured, and drugs or fluids can be administered.

 A basic distinction is that between peripherally inserted central catheters (PICC) at a peripheral site and central venous accesses.
 The insertion of a CVC is an invasive, relatively complicated procedure, and a venous catheter harbors a certain risk of infection when it remains in place for a prolonged period of time.
-For this very reason, a CVC should only be placed when there is a clear indication.
+For this reason, a CVC should only be placed when there is a clear indication.

 Indications and Contraindications